Eurostar

-Eurostar is operated by Eurostar International Limited (EIL), which is owned by Eurostar Group.
+The service is operated by the Eurostar Group which was formed from the merger of Eurostar, which operated trains through the Channel Tunnel to the United Kingdom, and Thalys which operated entirely within continental Europe.

-In December 2021, Eurostar said it intended to move its administrative activities from London to Brussels as part of a forthcoming merger with Thalys which was approved in March 2022, citing problems with doing business in the UK and stating that being based in an EU country would make expansion and development easier.
+Eurostar transported 19.5 million passengers in 2024.
+The operator is exploring future network expansions and aims to double passenger numbers by 2030.

 History

 Conception and planning

-The history of Eurostar can be traced to the choice in 1986 of a rail tunnel to provide a cross-channel link between Britain and France.
+The history of the Eurostar brand can be traced to the choice in 1986 of a rail tunnel to provide a cross-channel link between Britain and France.
 A previous attempt to construct a tunnel between the two nations had begun in 1974, but was quickly aborted.
 Construction began afresh in 1988.
 Eurotunnel was created to manage and own the tunnel, which was finished in 1993, the official opening taking place on 6 May 1994.

 In addition to the tunnel's shuttle trains carrying cars and lorries between Folkestone and Calais, the tunnel opened up the possibility of through passenger and freight train services between places further afield.
 British Rail and France's SNCF contracted with Eurotunnel to use half the tunnel's capacity for this purpose.
 In 1987, Britain, France and Belgium set up an International Project Group to specify a train to provide an international high-speed passenger service through the tunnel.
 France had been operating high-speed TGV services since 1981, and had begun construction of a new high-speed line between Paris and the Channel Tunnel, LGV Nord; French TGV technology was chosen as the basis for the new trains.
 An order for 30 trainsets, to be manufactured in France but with some British and Belgian components, was placed in December 1989.
 On 20 June 1993, the first Eurostar test train travelled through the tunnel to the UK.
 Various technical difficulties in running the new trains on British tracks were quickly overcome.